Reverend L. T. Townsend, professor of theology, speaks at commencement.

 Harriet Augusta Newcomb presented the Old Town Hall to the town in 1882 as a tribute to her father, Nathaniel Newcomb.
 The College purchased the Old Town Hall from the town of Norton in 1982.
 Using the building for storage… Read More »

-Reverend James G. Vose of Providence, Rhode Island speaks at Commencement.
+Reverend James G. Vose of Providence, RI, speaks at commencement.

 1884 - 1908Bowling Alley